-Course Code Course Name PC-MST102 Advanced theory of structures
+Course Code Course Name PC-MTSE102 Advanced Structural Analysis

 - 1. To learn the force method of analysis of indeterminate structures - 2.
 To understand displacement method of analysis of indeterminate structures - 3.
 To understand the behaviour of curved beams - 4.
 To understand the concept of beams on elastic foundations